UXSoc/uxsoc-apps-cms/src/pages/index.md

       organization and its members towards growth.
     positions: []
     title: "\U0001F451 President"
+  - cardSectionTitle: The Right Hand
+    description: >-
+      The EVP is the right hand of the President.
+He or she fills in the gaps the President cannot fill.
+Together with the President, they are unbreakable in advocating User Experience.

+      He or she is the leader of all the vice presidents.
+He or she should be deeply concerned with each of their growth and as much as possible schedule individual consultations, hold honest conversations, and find the root of the matter whenever they do not perform well as well as address all internal conflicts within the executive board.
+He or she ensures that UXSoc continues to grow in the quality of initiatives and prepares the organization for continuous growth across different chapters alongside the president and directly reports to LIONS as part of the legislative committee.

+      Your strong sense of empathy for the organization’s people, standards of quality and growth, and can-do attitude takes the organization far more than it could be without you.
+    title: "\U0001F91D Executive Vice President"
+  - cardSectionTitle: The Chief Organizer
+    cards: []
+    description: >-
+      The SecGen is in charge of refining the documentation of the organizational meetings and processes.
+Also, the SecGen is the chief coordinator for all tasks of the executive board member.
+He or she ensures that the process and methodology of documentation is deliberate and well-facilitated for a quality output.

+      Some responsibilities/tasks include setting up important internal meetings while following respective agendas, creating an organized Google Drive (or any other platform) available to the team, updating the Code of Internal Procedures and refining the organizational constitution.
+The Secretary General also oversees the Associate Vice Presidents in their documentation and other refinements of department-specific needs and documentations

+      It’s recommended that SecGen is detail-oriented, a team player, a facilitator, a critical listener, and passionately champions quality standards.
+Past experiences on quick and effective note-taking and facilitation is also recommended.
+    positions: []
+    title: "\U0001F5C3 Secretary General"
   - cards: []
     description: >-
       Bringing the designs to life, we, engineers from the Engineering